- Share this article on Facebook

 Columbia Pictures’ “Spider-Man 3” followed its record-breaking opening weekend with a rich TV deal.

 In healthy bidding, FX has nabbed the rights to the film from Sony Pictures Television in a deal that observers said is tied to the movie’s final domestic boxoffice tally and could reach $40 million.

 Reps for FX, which also owns the rights to “Spider-Man 2,” and SPT declined comment on the deal Tuesday.

 The five-year deal on “Spider-Man 3” is slated to begin in December 2009, following the film’s pay window on Starz.

 SPT has the option to carve out three windows during the length of the deal with FX for airings on broadcast networks.
-SPT is expected to take the film to the broadcast nets after it wraps its upfront presentations next week.
+SPT is expected to shop the film to the broadcast nets after they wrap their upfront presentations next week.

 With additional broadcast runs and a syndication window that would follow “Spider-Man 3’s” second cycle on pay cable, the sequel’s total TV revenue is expected to be in line with the $60 million-plus fetched by the previous two “Spider-Man” movies.

 In 2004, “Spider-Man 2” was sold to Fox Broadcasting Co. and FX in a deal that was valued at about $50 million, with the possibility for extra broadcast/cable windows pegged at about $10 million (HR 5/30/04).